User Experience: How to Improve Website Scannability

 1. Prioritize the content with visual hierarchy

-Basically, visual hierarchy is the way to arrange and organize the content on the page in the way which is the most natural for human perception.
+Basically, visual hierarchy is the way to arrange and organize the content on the page in a way that is most natural for human perception.
 The main goal behind it is to let users understand the importance level of each piece of content.
 So, if the visual hierarchy is applied, the users will see the key content first.

 For example, when we see the article in the blog, we’ll get the headline first, then subheadings, and only then copy blocks.
 Does it mean that the information in the copy blocks has a low level of importance?
 Well, no, but this way users will be able to scan the headline and subheadings to understand if the article is useful and interesting for them instead of trying to read all the text.
-And if the headline and subheadings are done properly and inform the user about the structure and contents of the article, this will be the factor convincing to read more.
+And if the headline and subheadings are done properly and inform the user about the article’s structure and content, this will be the factor that convinces the reader to read more.
 On the other hand, if users see the huge and long sheet of text not separated into chunks, they will be literally scared, not able to understand how long it will take to read this article and if it is worth investing their time and effort.

 There are several main factors helping to build up the visual hierarchy:

-All of them help designers transform the set of elements, links, images, and copy into the harmonic scannable system of the page layout.
+All of them help designers transform the set of elements, links, images, and copy into a harmonious, scannable page layout system.

 Bartending Encyclopedia Website